 The independence of the Science Media Centre is critical to the work we carry out.
 We do not have any specific agenda other than to promote the reporting of evidence-based science, and are completely independent in both our governance and funding.

-The Science Media Centre’s Annual Report for April 2011-March 2012 can be seen here.
+The Science Media Centre’s Annual Report for April 2012-March 2013 can be found on this page.
 You can view our profile on the Charity Commission’s website here.